IELTS Speaking Test Sample 85

 - what the questionnaire/survey was about

-- why you were asked to give your opinion
+- why you were asked to give your opinions

-and explain how you felt about giving your opinion in this questionnaire/survey.
+and explain how you felt about giving your opinions in this questionnaire/survey.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 Q. What kinds of organizations want to find out about people’s opinions?

 Answer: Different governmental organizations, political parties, manufacturing companies and service providers conduct surveys in order to find out about people’s opinions.
 Companies and service providers want to learn whether their products and services are meeting the demands of their customers while governmental organizations run the surveys in order to find out how they are performing.
 Political parties conduct surveys in order to find out how their political manifestos are accepted by the common public.
 Sometimes, even different media outlets, such as TV and newspapers, conduct surveys on behalf of different companies and service providers.

 Q. Do you think that questionnaires or surveys are good ways of finding out people’s opinions?